Exploring the neighborhood of 1-layer QAOA with Instantaneous Quantum Polynomial circuits: The Quantum Approximate Optimization Algorithm

 where $p$ is called the level of the QAOA and the sets $\boldsymbol{\beta}$, $\boldsymbol{\gamma}$ of real coefficients $\beta_k$, $\gamma_k$ are used as variational parameters.
 The most commonly used cost function in the optimization of the ansatz is the expectation value of the problem Hamiltonian

 although alternative objective functions have been proposed~\cite{Li2020, Barkoutsos2020}.
-For the rest of this work, we will only consider the 1-layer QAOA, which is sufficiently shallow to withstand the effects of moderate noise and obtains an enhanced average probability $\mathcal{O}(2^{-0.5N})$ of sampling the ground state quadratically larger than random guessing~\cite{Diez-Valle2023}.
+For the rest of this work, we will only consider the 1-layer QAOA, which is sufficiently shallow to withstand the effects of moderate noise and obtains an enhanced average probability of sampling the ground state quadratically larger than random guessing~\cite{Diez-Valle2023}, i.e., scaling as $2^{-0.5N}$.